About Celia

 Five of Jennie and George Sr.’s children - Frank, Charles, Clara, Virginia and Julia - went on to marry and have children of their own, continuing the family legacy.
 Today, the second, third, fourth, and fifth generation descendants of Celia and Robert Newsom live across the country, contributing to both public service and the private sector.
 With support from Celia Historians and Ancestry.com Pro Genealogists, descendants of Celia and Robert remain actively engaged in researching Celia’s life, discovering additional descendants, and strengthening family bonds.

-Nine months after Celia’s execution, daughters Vine (Vina) (about four years-old) and Jennie (Jane) (nearly two) were sold at auction in Callaway County for $496.50 on September 1, 1856 as recorded in Robert Newsom’s probate records.
+Nine months after Celia’s execution, both daughters were sold at auction in Callaway County for $496.50 on September 1, 1856 as recorded in Robert Newsom’s probate records.
 The fate of Vine (Vina) and her descendants is unknown to Sister Jennie's (Jane’s) descendants, though research continues.
-The younger daughter, Jennie (Jane) was purchased by Callaway County Farmer, Guy Broadwater.
+The younger daughter, Jennie (Jane or Virginia) appears to have been purchased by Callaway County Farmer, Guy Broadwater, based on his 1860 slave census schedule.

 The Arc of the Moral Universe Will Bend Towards Justice, But Only if We Pull It.